Choosing the Right Pouch for Atta Packaging in India

 10 kg packs

 This is where laminate strength matters most.
 A 10 kg pouch is stacked, dropped, and re-stacked in transit.
-Most 10 kg atta uses a heavy-duty multi-layer laminate (PET + Milky LDPE for retail SKUs, or PET + MET PET + LDPE where extra barrier is needed) for burst strength.
+Most 10 kg atta uses a heavy-duty multi-layer laminate (PET + Milky LDPE for retail SKUs) for burst strength.

 Pouch formats that work for atta